 Psychologist for Children and Adolescents, Depressive Disorders Program, Douglas Mental Health University Institute

-Assistant professor (research), Department of psychiatry, McGill University
+Assistant Professor, Department of Educational and Counselling Psychology, McGill University

 Researcher, Research unit on children's psychosocial maladjustment (GRIP)

 Clinical Research Scholar, Fonds de recherche du Québec - Santé (FRQS), Junior 1

 Epidemiology of suicide and related mental disorders accross the lifespan

 I am a psychiatric epidemiologist interested in suicide and related mental health problems in the general population and their prevention.
 My work uses large cohorts of individual born in Canada and Britain and followed over several years.

 My research program has three components: